dmackey199/IPPD_ImgProc/README.md

 # openCV-software

-The image processing software using OpenCV.
+The image processing software using OpenCV library.